Lawrencium: Atomic

 First ionization energy (eV) plotted against atomic number, in units eV.
 Predicted values are used beyond rutherfordium (element 104).
 Lawrencium (element 103) has a very low first ionization energy, fitting the start of the d-block trend better than the end of the f-block trend before it.

 In 2015, the first ionization energy of lawrencium was measured, using the isotope ^{256}Lr.
 The measured value, 4.96 eV, agreed very well with the relativistic theoretical prediction of 4.963(15) eV, and also provided a first step into measuring the first ionization energies of the transactinides.
 This value is the lowest among all the lanthanides and actinides, and supports the s^{2}p configuration as the 7p_{1/2} electron is expected to be only weakly bound.
 As ionisation energies generally increase left to right in the f-block, this low value suggests that lutetium and lawrencium belong in the d-block (whose trend they follow) and not the f-block.
 That would make them the heavier congeners of scandium and yttrium, rather than lanthanum and actinium.
 Although some alkali metal-like behaviour has been predicted, adsorption experiments suggest that lawrencium is trivalent like scandium and yttrium, not monovalent like the alkali metals.
 A lower limit on lawrencium's second ionization energy (>13.3 eV) was experimentally found in 2021.

-Even though s^{2}p is now known to be the ground-state configuration of the lawrencium atom, ds^{2} should be a low-lying excited-state configuration, with an excitation energy variously calculated as 0.156 eV, 0.165 eV, or 0.626 eV.
+Even though s^{2}p is known to be the ground-state configuration of the lawrencium atom, ds^{2} should be a low-lying excited-state configuration, with an excitation energy variously calculated as 0.156 eV, 0.165 eV, or 0.626 eV.
 As such lawrencium may still be considered to be a d-block element, albeit with an anomalous electron configuration (like chromium or copper), as its chemical behaviour matches expectations for a heavier analogue of lutetium.